Checklist for Researchers

-- whether the recipient is eligible to receive the shipment, and
+- Determine whether the recipient is eligible to receive the shipment.

-Note: All Chemical, Biological and Dangerous goods shipments (domestic and international) must be shipped via the Office of Environmental Health & Safety.
+All chemical, biological, and dangerous goods shipments must be shipped via the

-GA Tech uses FedEx Trade Networks for importing from a foreign country.
-Our primary contact for GT Import Broker needs is Evan Falconer (404.684.2214).
-You will also need to work with the appropriate compliance office if your import involves research with Human Subjects, recombinant DNA (rDNA) and Synthetic Nucleic Acid Molecules or Vertebrate Animals.
+Georgia Tech uses FedEx Trade Networks for international imports.
+Our primary import contact is Evan Falconer (404.684.2214).
+Contact the appropriate Georgia Tech compliance office if an import involves research with: